-The Company must complete an ETF application prior to submitting an SBIR/STTR proposal.
+1. The Company must complete an ETF application prior to submitting an SBIR/STTR proposal.

-G. Use of ETF Funds
+H. Use of ETF Funds

-H. ETF Reporting Requirements
+I. ETF Reporting Requirements

-J. Frequently Asked Questions
+L. Frequently Asked Questions

 A Frequently Asked Questions (FAQ) section will be maintained and made available to ETF applicants and awardees to clarify issues within the Program Guidelines and/or address issues that were not anticipated prior to the release of the Program Guidelines.
 The FAQ should be considered an extension of the Program Guidelines and will be adhered to and enforced as such.

-K. Continued Funding and Availability of Funds
+M. Continued Funding and Availability of Funds

-Final determination as to eligibility will be at the discretion of the MI-SBTDC.
+Final determination as to eligibility will be at the discretion of the MI-SBDC.
 Requests will be processed on a first come first serve basis.
-Maximum amounts are considered up-to amounts and may be adjusted at the discretion of the MI-SBTDC.
-The MI-SBTDC and MEDC at their sole discretion shall have the right to alter or amend these guidelines.
+Maximum amounts are considered up-to amounts and may be adjusted at the discretion of the MI-SBDC.
+The MI-SBDC and MEDC at their sole discretion shall have the right to alter or amend these guidelines.